ZQ-PSK/ssg/content/docs/github/git.md

 #### Cloning
 The operation that downloads a repository from the cloud to your local drive so you can work with the files on your own computer before pushing them to origin.
 #### Checkout
 When you check out a branch, you set it as your current working branch.
+Such a branch can also be called the active branch.
+Commits, pushes, and other operations are performed on the active branch.

 Checking out can also be used to create a new local branch.
 #### Commit